moliver28/research-handbook/content/job-families/legal-and-corporate-affairs/director-legal-us/index.md

 The Director of Legal, Employment collaborates with clients across GitLab on a broad range of employment law matters affecting our global team member base.

+### Compliance

+The Director of Legal, Compliance collaborates with clients across GitLab to ensure GitLab's compliance with applicable laws and regulations.

 ### Senior Director of Legal, Litigation & Risk Management

 The Senior Director of Legal, Litigation & Risk Management reports to the [Chief Legal Officer, Head of Corporate Affairs and Corporate Secretary](https://about.gitlab.com/job-families/legal-and-corporate-affairs/chief-legal-officer/), and is responsible for providing counsel and guidance related to litigation, claims, and dispute resolution.
 As part of their role, the Senior Director of Legal, Litigation & Risk Management will collaborate with key leaders across GitLab in order to manage a variety of projects related to risk management and dispute resolution.